Andrew-S-Rosen/QMOF/README.md

 ## Overview
 This GitHub repository is the landing page for the Quantum MOF (QMOF) database – a publicly available dataset of quantum-chemical properties for metal–organic frameworks (MOFs) derived from high-throughput periodic density functional theory calculations.
 Currently, the QMOF database contains computed properties for 15,713 structures!

 The QMOF database is described in detail in DOI: [10.26434/chemrxiv.13147616](https://doi.org/10.26434/chemrxiv.13147616).
 All initial structures (with free solvent removed) were obtained from the [Cambridge Structural Database](https://www.ccdc.cam.ac.uk/solutions/csd-core/components/csd/) based on the list of materials identified as MOFs in the [CSD MOF subset](https://sites.google.com/view/csdmofsubset/home) and [CoRE MOF database](https://zenodo.org/record/3677685).
-The actual data underlying the QMOF database is hoted on Figshare at DOI: [10.6084/m9.figshare.13147324](https://doi.org/10.6084/m9.figshare.13147324).

 **Disclaimer**: Until the paper is officially published, please consider this database to be a work in progress.
 Minor changes should be expected.

 ## Accessing the QMOF Database
-All versions of the QMOF database can be accessed on Figshare at the link below:
+All versions of the QMOF database can be accessed on Figshare at the following link:
 <p align="center">
   <a href="https://doi.org/10.6084/m9.figshare.13147324"><b><i>Access the QMOF Database</i></b></a>
 </p>